-That in spite of this genetic defect, many individuals who “technically” have Gilbert’s Syndrome may go their whole life without realizing it because in many cases, this defect does not keep the liver from being able to process bilirubin completely so it’s quite possible that someone may live their entire life symptom-free.
+In spite of this genetic defect, many individuals who “technically” have Gilbert’s Syndrome may go their whole lives without realizing it because, in many cases, this defect does not keep the liver from being able to process bilirubin completely.
+Hence, someone may live their entire life symptom-free.

-Who do go on and develop jaundice from time to time, they will likely experience feelings of:
+As for those who do go on and develop jaundice from time to time will likely experience feelings of: